wo1261931780/st-html/README.md

 ## Features

-- [x] Support for the latest nodejs
+- [x] Support for the latest node.js 16.15.3
+- [x] The project uses elementUI 2.15.7
-- [x] Project built with vuejs2
+- [x] Built with native html5+css3
+- [ ] A static mall project is built in
+- [ ] Other features awaiting update

 ## Constructing tools